- You will learn how to receive and check materials ensuring that they are available and correct

 - You need to be able to learn through instruction and experience

-- 5 GCSE's at grade C/4 or above (or equivalents) to include maths and English are essential.
+- 2 GCSE's at grade C or above (or equivalents) to include Maths and English are essential.

-Throughout the duration of the Apprenticeship you will be required to attend PETA’s Havant training centre for off-the-job training.
-This will be a 15-month programme, structured as 13 months of day release (1 day a week) of skills training at PETA Ltd where you will complete the EAL Level 2 Diploma in Engineering Operations (Skills).
-Your units will include:
+Throughout the duration of the CNC machining engineering apprenticeship you will be required to attend PETA’s Havant training center for off-the-job training.
+This will start as 18 months of day release when you will complete your foundation skills training.

 - Using and communicating technical information

 - Preparing and using CNC Turning Machines

 - Producing Mechanical Engineering Drawings using a CAD System

 - Conducting business improvement activities

 You will then pass through the foundation Gateway to complete your skills development training in years 2 - 4 with your employer.
 Your Level 3 development programme will include:

 - Level 3 Advanced Engineering (Development Competence) delivered in the workplace by your PETA Job Coach, and day release for 24 months to complete a Level 3 EAL technical certificate